tushar-c/tushar-c.github.io/_posts/2018-6-28-Going-Further-:-Classification-with-Logistic-Regression.md

 Now, we can finally implement this solution in code!

-## Implementing The Solution In Code
+## Implementing The Algorithm In Code